 Conclusion

 There is still a gap in the research of multimodal emotion recognition.
-This proposal is to demonstrate the attempt to fulfil the voids with my knowledge and efforts.
+This proposal aims to demonstrate my attempt to fill the voids with my knowledge and efforts.
 I firmly believe that conducting such promising research under the supervision and instruction of an expert would be a great help and opportunity to reach a higher level of academic achievement.

 References